-Cold pressing and 100% pure ingredients are the key factors to reaping the cardiovascular benefits of extra virgin olive oil
+Cold pressing and 100% pure ingredients are the key factors to reap the cardiovascular benefits of extra virgin olive oil.

-By now, you may have heard about the numerous benefits of consuming extra-virgin olive oil on a daily basis.
-From moisturizing and protecting skin and hair, to better mental performance, and a strengthened immune system – modern day nutritionists consider olive oil a miracle food.
+By now, you may have heard about the numerous benefits of consuming olive oil on a daily basis.
+From moisturizing and protecting skin and hair to better mental performance, and a strengthened immune system.
+Nutritionists consider olive oil a miracle food.

 Over time, olive trees were introduced to new geographical areas as society settled in distant lands.
 In the U.S., the majority of EVOO is imported from Spain or Italy.

 Unfortunately, worldwide product labeling is not well regulated.
-It is estimated that much of the EVOO sold in the U.S. under the label “extra-virgin” is adulterated in some way that reduces or cancels the health benefits and downgrades the flavor as well, according to author Tom Mueller in his book Extra Virginity: The Sublime and Scandalous World of Olive Oil.
+It is estimated that much of the EVOO sold in the U.S. under the label “extra-virgin” is adulterated in some way.
+This means that the EVOO health benefits have been reduced or canceled out.
+It also downgrades the flavor according to author Tom Mueller in his book Extra Virginity: The Sublime and Scandalous World of Olive Oil.

 Official EVOO is only produced through cold pressing – specifically during the olives’ first press – and has just 1% acid.
 This level of purity is shown to give the finest, fruitiest flavor, said Timothy Harlan, MD, assistant professor of clinical medicine at Tulane in his book, Just Tell Me What to Eat!